-Super Adventure Island was the first of two Adventure Island games for the SNES.
+Super Adventure Island is the first of two Adventure Island games for the SNES.
 It was first released in Japan by Hudson on January 11, 1992, then in America in April 1992, and finally in Europe on November 19, 1992.

 The game opens with Master Higgins and his girlfriend Tina enjoying a romantic evening together in a treetop over Adventure Island.
 They are then confronted by the hooded sorcerer, Dark Cloak, when he flies in on a broomstick.
 Dark Cloak turns Tina into stone and kidnaps her, taking her to his castle on another part of the island.
 Master Higgins must then traverse five different sections of the island to rescue Tina from Dark Cloak.

-The game consists mainly of a side-scrolling action platformer, with some stages that are more vertically-oriented.
+The game consists mainly of a side-scrolling action platformer gameplay, with some stages that are more vertically-oriented.
 Super Adventure Island features fewer weapons than some previous entries in the series.
 A stone axe and a boomerang are both available; both may be upgraded to fire up to three shots at a time, and a fourth upgrade gives those shots more power.
 The game also downgrades the available vehicles that may be used in platforming sections: while Adventure Island 3 on the NES had several different dinosaurs which could be ridden, Super Adventure Island offers and occasional skateboard that lets Master Higgins travel through levels at high speed.
 As usual, Master Higgins can be taken down in one hit from an enemy.
 He also has a stamina bar that decreases over time, which must be constantly replenished by grabbing fruit which is bountiful in each level.

 The game is broken up into five main areas, each containing several sub-levels.
 The main areas mostly have two stylistic environments, and feature a boss at the end.
 The five areas are: